 - Family – A deceased person’s family will more than likely have endured undue hardship caused by the person’s passing.
 They might not have depended on the deceased financially, but it may be possible for them to pursue a claim for such hardship.

 - Dependents – This is usually who people consider first when a loved one passes away, spouses, and children of the deceased who have had financial provision from the deceased person will likely be able to make a claim.
 These are the people who are usually most badly affected by their passing away.

 - Estate – This section is a little more complicated but covers situations such as small businesses suffering hardship due to the small business owner’s passing away.

-You may not be aware of it, but there are a significant number of circumstances that can warrant a wrongful death compensation claim.
+You may not be aware of it, but there are a significant number of circumstances that can warrant an accidental death compensation claim.
 Some examples are provided below, but it is important to understand that we could not list every circumstance here.
 If you are wondering whether you may have a valid wrongful death claim, then simply call us,.
 We will carefully listen to what has happened to determine whether you have cause to take a wrongful death/ fatal accident claim forward.

 Fatal Road Accidents and Traffic Incidents that can include:

 - Cycle accidents leading to the death of a cyclist or a pedestrian

 - Pedestrian deaths caused by vehicles